Home > Title IX

 - To have the right to an appeal.

-Information and Support – If you are the victim of sexual assault or sexual misconduct, you may seek support services as well as the assistance described above from the Counseling Center, Campus Center 225; Davis Health Center, Campus Center 004; and University Police, Dana Hall 210.
+Information and Support – If you are the victim of sexual assault or sexual misconduct, you may seek support services as well as the assistance described above from the Counseling Center, Campus Center 225; Davis Health Center, Campus Center 004; and University Police, Wicks Hall 027.

 The State University of New York at Canton is committed to creating and maintaining a working, learning and social environment for all employees including student employees, which is free from violence.